Workload Relief Policy

 In order to provide relief to faculty members faced with the additional demands of being primary care-giver to a newborn child, newly adopted child, new foster care or guardianship placement, or newly-established legal custodian care, New York University's workload relief policy permits one (1) semester of workload relief from classroom teaching and administrative committee work, or two (2) semesters of half relief from such duties based on the individual's normal yearly workload at full salary.
 Workload relief is not considered a leave as faculty members are expected to make themselves available to the extent reasonable and practicable for their customary responsibilities of research, student consultation and advising.

 The school in which the individual applying for workload relief is a faculty member shall remain financially responsible for the faculty member's salary during the workload relief period.
 Financial support for workload relief of classroom teaching, necessitated by having to hire appropriate replacements, is borne by a University workload relief fund.
-Please see the Workload Relief Application (PDF) for details.
+Please see the Workload Relief for Eligible Child Caregivers form (PDF: 209KB) for details.

 Individuals eligible for these workload relief benefits include all full-time (code 102) faculty.
 To qualify for workload relief, the faculty member must be the parent primarily responsible for the care of a newborn child, newly adopted child, new foster care or guardianship placement, or newly-established legal custodial care.
 In all circumstances, only one (1) parent may be considered primarily responsible for the care of the child.
 If both parents could be eligible under this policy because they are both code 102 faculty, each such eligible faculty member could qualify sequentially for a half semester if the designation of primary responsible parent changed, but the total amount of workload relief would not increase.